 Mid-size companies are especially concerned about their business metrics, so they might need a robust reporting system and the option to generate custom reports in a few clicks.

 Sharing data is also an important factor, so look into the types of extensions available in your time tracker — Excel and PDF are the basics you should look for.

-Another useful feature would be the option to share reports with clients so that they can track your progress with their projects in real time - this will transparency, and maintain you a good professional relationship with clients.
+Another useful feature that helps with maintaining a professional relationship with clients would be the option to share reports with them so that they can track your project progress in real-time.

-Considering there is a large staff and a large number of departments, you'll need multiple workspaces, and permissions for who can do, and perform what — this way, you'll share your authority with other team members, to ease the managing and delegating workload.
+Considering there is a large staff and a large number of departments, you'll need multiple workspaces and permissions for who can do and perform what — this way, you'll share the admin work with other team members to ease the managing and delegating workload.

 Different industries will have different needs in terms of the ideal features for their time tracking tool.

-PR and other agencies will need an insight in everyone's availability, costs and expenses - this'll help maximize profit, and you should look into trackers with team management, and clear billing and hourly rates.
+For example, PR and other agencies will need insight into everyone's availability, costs, and expenses.
+This, in turn, will help maximize profit, which is why you should look into trackers with team management, and clear billing and hourly rates.

-The transportation industry is all about speedy deliveries and deadlines - basic time tracking features will help you monitor and analyze data, set more realistic deadline and improves scheduling.
+The transportation industry is all about speedy deliveries and deadlines, so the basic time tracking features will help you:

-In Healthcare, time is crucial for adequate patient treatment - tracking all time with basic tracking features helps make medical workers more accountable for their actions.
+In healthcare, time is crucial for adequate patient treatment, and tracking time with basic tracking features helps make medical workers more accountable for their actions.